aminerol/react-query-firestore/README.md

 `swr-firestore` uses document `id` fields to sync any collection queries with existing document queries across your app.

 That means that **if you somehow fetch the same document twice, the latest version will update everywhere.**

-## Credit

-I'd like to thank [(@fernandotherojo)](https://twitter.com/fernandotherojo), this repo is a fork from his swr-firestore repo. all i did was migrating the core logic from swr to react query

-make sure to check his repo: https://github.com/nandorojo/swr-firestore

 ## License